bitcoindevkit/book-of-bdk/docs/cookbook/keys-descriptors/seed-phrase.md

 # From Seed Phrase to Descriptors

 BDK wallets require the use of descriptors, but recovery phrases (also called seed phrases) are a common and popular backup solution.
-Creating descriptors from a recovery phrase is a workflow requried widely and BDK makes this easy with its _descriptor templates_, which are offered for common descriptors ([BIP 44/49/84/86](https://docs.rs/bdk_wallet/latest/bdk_wallet/descriptor/template/index.html)).
+Creating descriptors from a recovery phrase is a common workflow and BDK makes this easy with its _descriptor templates_, which are offered for common descriptors ([BIP 44/49/84/86](https://docs.rs/bdk_wallet/latest/bdk_wallet/descriptor/template/index.html)).

 !!! note "Feature Flags"